Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 * **Make sure Hadoop HDFS Client can access SSM jars**

-    After we switch to the SmartFileSystem from the default HDFS implmentation, we need to make sure Hadoop can access SmartFileSystem implementation jars, so that HDFS, YARN and other upper layer applications can access.
+    After we switch to the SmartFileSystem from the default HDFS implementation, we need to make sure Hadoop can access SmartFileSystem implementation jars, so that HDFS, YARN and other upper layer applications can access.
 There are two ways to ensure Hadoop can access SmartFileSystem,
 	* When SSM compilation is finished, copy all the jar files starts with smart under

-		`/smart-dist/target/smart-data-{version}-SNAPSHOT/smart-data-{vesion}-SNAPSHOT/lib`
+		`/smart-dist/target/smart-data-{version}-SNAPSHOT/smart-data-{version}-SNAPSHOT/lib`

 	  to directory in Hadoop/CDH class path.